Table of Contents

 - By keeping the electrical and control parameters identical in both offline and HIL simulations, and by accurately modeling delays in the offline model, both results show an essentially identical response to a step change in the output current reference.
 The offline and real-time HIL waveforms align closely, as also seen in the zoomed settling-time view.

-- The reference step is applied at 0.01s and the controller reacts after the expected delay of 200µs in both offline and HIL simulations, as shown in Fig. 15.
+- The reference step is applied at 10ms and, as expected, the controller response is visible at the next interrupt execution (i.e., after 100µs).
+This behavior is consistent for both offline and HIL simulations, as shown in Fig. 14.
 Sampling, actuation, and response timing are all observed to be coherent.

 If the model is complex and overruns occur during real-time deployment, iterative adjustments to plant fidelity and time steps may be necessary to balance real-time constraints with test objectives.